vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ---
 ### Calculate daylight brightness percentage

-Based on the sun sensor elevation and the cloud coverage, calculate the daylight brightness percentage.
+Based on the sun sensor elevation and cloud coverage, calculate the daylight brightness percentage.
-Which can be used to control the lights, the window blinds or on a floor map as overlay image.
+This can be used to control the lights, the window blinds, or a floor map overlay image.

 ```yaml
 {% raw %}